NZRS/wavetrace/docs/introduction.rst

 Usage
 =========
+Here is a common workflow.

 #.
 Create a CSV file containing transmitter data
 #.
-Download SRTM3 (standard definition) or SRTM1 (high definition) topography data for the regions surrounding the transmitters
+Process the transmitter data
 #.
-Create SPLAT! data files
+Download SRTM3 (standard definition) or SRTM1 (high definition) topography data for the regions around the transmitters
 #.
-Create coverage reports
+Process the topography data
+#.
+Compute radio signal coverage maps from the processed transmitter and topography data

+More details soon...

 Further Reading